cameronlee101/fall-hacks-2023/README.md

 ## Description

-This is a text-based adventure where you are a regular 9-5 office worker who wants to experience something new in life.
+This is a text-based adventure where you are a regular 9-5 office worker who wants to experience something new in life and turn over a new leaf.
 Suddenly, you are transported into a fantasy world.
 With the power of AI generated narration, will you be able to pick the right options and have your adventure that you've always wanted?

 ## File Structure